 - the accused used the U.S. Postal Service or another commercial mail carrier in the furtherance of the scheme.

 All four elements must be met in order to convict a defendant.
 Prosecutors also sometimes charge a defendant with mail fraud when they are concerned that there may not be enough evidence to convict the defendant of a related offense.
 Nevertheless, mail fraud is treated very seriously by law enforcement and federal prosecutors.
-Therefore, individuals who are accused of mail fraud should immediately contact an experienced Fort Lauderdale or Naples mail fraud defense lawyer.
+Therefore, individuals who are accused of mail fraud should immediately contact an experienced Fort Lauderdale, Broward County or Naples mail fraud defense lawyer.

 Because the definition of mail fraud is broad, nearly any type of scheme can be considered to be in violation of the statute.
 Nevertheless, there are common mail fraud schemes with which most people are familiar.
 These schemes are used to defraud people out of their money, personal information, and assets.
 Examples include: